The uncertainty of coronavirus (COVID-19) and the precautions put in place to keep our community safe can be challenging for all Western Australians.

 - QLife – QLife provides Australia-wide, anonymous, LGBTI peer support and referral for people wanting to talk about a range of issues including sexuality, identity, gender, bodies, feelings or relationships.
 Call 1800 184 527 (6pm–10pm AEDT) or visit the QLife website to access web chat (available 3pm to midnight AEDT).

-A hardcopy fact sheet of this information is available for download by seniors, their family members or support people with the details of the support services outlined above.
+A hardcopy fact sheet of services is available for download by seniors, their family members or support people:

 The Department of Communities will continue to provide updated information on this web page as it becomes available.